Skip to main content

 2. Go to Site settings → General

-3. Scroll to find your Site ID (a string like 1234567890abcdef)
+3. Find your Site ID (a string like 1234567890abcdef) Leave this tab open — you’ll need it after creating the token.

 3